groue/GRMustache/Guides/filters.md

 The [Mustache specification](https://github.com/mustache/spec) does not have any concept of "filters".

-The topic is under [discussion](http://github.com/mustache/spec/issues/41) with other implementors of Mustache.
-A detailed explanation of the ideas behind the filtering API described above is available at [WhyMustacheFilters.md](../Articles/WhyMustacheFilters.md).

 **If your goal is to design templates that are compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), do NOT use filters.**

-Instead, have a look at tag delegates, especially the [Tag Delegates as Cross-Platform Filters](delegate.md#tag-delegates-as-cross-platform-filters) section of the Tag Delegates Guide.
+Instead, have a look at tag delegates, especially the [Cross-Platform Filters](#cross-platform-filters) section of the Tag Delegates Guide.

 [up](../../../../GRMustache#documentation), [next](rendering_objects.md)